 Reduced downtime: having to head out to where your generator is located makes ATS electrical equipment much less time-consuming.
 Additionally, if your generator is located somewhere that’s hard to reach, an automatic transfer switch is not a choice, it’s a necessity.

-Safety first: Using an ATS means you pay more but you also reduce your own financial liability when it comes to patrons and those who access social services like hospitals.
+Safety first: Using an ATS power switch means you pay more but you also reduce your own financial liability when it comes to patrons and those who access social services like hospitals.
 In terms of restaurants, hotels and retail centers, this becomes a matter of customer service and the risk of a loss of business.
 But there’s one more aspect to the benefit of an ATS.
 Using an automatic transfer switch means you’re not putting an employee in harm’s way or risking them toying with electrical equipment while on the clock.

 Keep the essentials going: The ATS option allows businesses and services to pick and choose which aspects of your power supply are impacted and which are automatically switched over.
 For example, if you work in an office building that specializes in digital and data security and some of your data towers are housed within the building, the ATS could ensure that the towers are protected, first and foremost, while the lights or lunchroom refrigerator can be less of a priority.